Universal Quantum Computer Simulation of 50 Qubits on Europe`s First Exascale Supercomputer Harnessing Its Heterogeneous CPU-GPU Architecture: Performance Results

 \subsection{Quantum Circuit used for Benchmarking}

 To validate the results of byte-encoded simulations, it is expedient to use a gate sequence that does not suffer from precision loss due to this encoding.
-One such sequence consists of Hadamard gates~\cite{Nielsen2010} followed by the simultaneous measurement of the three components of each qubit (which is only possible in simulation).
+One such sequence consists of Hadamard gates~\cite{Nielsen2010} followed by the simultaneous measurement of the three components {(equivalent to measuring in the $X$, $Y$, $Z$ bases)} of each qubit (which is only possible in simulation{, see~\cite{Gokhale2020}}).
 Specifically, we use

 where $H_i$ denotes the Hadamard operation on qubit $i$ and $M$ represents the measurement of all qubits, see \autoref{fig:benchmarkcircuit} for a graphical representation.
 This sequence keeps a reasonable balance between computational workload and MPI-based communication overhead as $N$ is varied.
 Note that the sequence \autoref{sequence} is to be read from right to left.